-Gateway Seminary offers 100 percent online degree programs at the certificate, diploma and master level.
-For more information on our online programs, please visit the Gateway Online webpage.
+Gateway Seminary offers fully online degree programs at the certificate, diploma and master level.
+For more information on our online programs, please visit the Gateway Online page at gs.edu/online.

 Master's and Diploma Programs

 The online master's degrees offered by Gateway Seminary combine the best of academic studies with significant professional training to prepare men and women called to a multiplicity of ministry expressions in our world.
 Since Gateway Seminary's online master's degrees are fully accredited academic and professional degrees, students must hold baccalaureate degrees before being admitted to one of the programs offered.
 The Diploma in Divinity and the Diploma in Educational Leadership does not require a complete baccalaureate degree for admission.